vanjohnson879/frontline-cloud-doc/content/reference/user/login/index.md

 The GitHub authorization page opens in a new tab.
 If no tab opens, make sure that your browser doesn't block it.
 {{< /alert >}}

-If a System Admin added you to their organization, you're logged in.
+If a System Admin has added you to their organization, should now be logged in.

-Otherwise, you need to Signup.
+If you are new to Gatling Cloud, you need to Signup.

 {{< img src="signup-gatling.png" alt="OAuth GitHub page" >}}